Articles and Information

 Child Protective Services (CPS) – a Broken and Flawed System

-The Child Protective System (CPS) is broke and when CPS fails, children die.
+The Child Protective System (CPS) is broken and when CPS fails, children die.
 Over 1,000 children die of neglect or torture each year.
 In the care of CPS, studies have shown that children are 600% more likely to die a horrific death.
 In 2007, the National Child Abuse and Neglect Data System (NCANDS) reported 1,760 child fatalities attributed to child abuse.
 Of those, more than half had prior Child Protective Services involvement before their deaths.

 Online Predators, How They Work, and How to Stop Them